Bienvenue campers & glampers! Du 23 mai au 23 septembre 2020

-Les Jardins des Marqueyssac – 6km of gardens to explore with panoramic Dordogne views.
-Evening candlelight soirees in summer and plenty on offer for the kids, 18km from the campsite.
+Les Jardins des Marqueyssac – beautiful gardens to explore with panoramic views of the Dordogne.
+There are evening candlelight soirees in summer and plenty of interactive play zones for the kids.

-Les Jardins du Manoir D’Eyrignac – formal 18th century gardens located in Salignac 5km from the campsite
+Les Jardins du Manoir D’Eyrignac – formal 18th century gardens just up the road with evening picnics and music in summer.

-Les Jardins de Cadiot in Carlux – ten individual gardens in different styles 7km from the campsite
+Les Jardins de Cadiot in Carlux – ten individual gardens in different styles nearby – perfect for a stroll.

-Chateau Castlenaud – exhibition of the art of warfare in the Middle Ages.
-Interactive displays and reconstructions, a family favourite, 20km away *
+Chateau Castlenaud – exhibition of the art of warfare in the Middle Ages – a family favourite. *

 Chateau Beynac – built in the 12th century.
-Exquisite tapestries and 15th century frescoes, 18km away *
+Exquisite tapestries and 15th century frescoes. *

-Chateau de Commarque – dates from the 12th century, as the base for a local templar army, 24km away.
+Chateau de Commarque – dates from the 12th century, as the base for a local templar army.

-Gouffre de Padirac – crystalline cave complex stalactite and stalagmite formations linked by gondola, 48km away *
+Gouffre de Padirac – crystalline cave complex stalactite and stalagmite formations linked by gondola.

-Roque St Christophe – a huge Troglodyte cave complex about a half mile in length, this majestic cliff rises vertically above the Vezere valley to a height of over 250ft, 33km away
+Roque St Christophe – a huge Troglodyte cave complex about a half mile in length, this majestic cliff rises vertically above the Vezere valley to a height of over 250ft.

-Grotte de Lascaux – amazing copy of the neighbouring cave paintings dated from 15,000BC, 25km away *
+Grotte de Lascaux – amazing copy of the neighbouring cave paintings dated from 15,000BC *

-Ophorus – Guided wine discovery tours in Saint Emilion, Medoc and Bordeaux as well as excursions in and around Sarlat, 7km away *
+Ophorus – Guided wine discovery tours in Saint Emilion, Medoc and Bordeaux as well as excursions in and around Sarlat *

 * Great rainy day activities